UniMath/agda-unimath/src/synthetic-homotopy-theory/suspensions-of-types.lagda.md

         ( is-section-map-inv-dependent-up-suspension d))
 ```

-### Consequences of the dependent universal property

-#### Characterization of homotopies between functions with domain a suspension
+### Characterization of homotopies between functions with domain a suspension

 ```agda
 module _